amroibrahim/DIYDoom/tutorial/README.md

 ![Simple Room](../img/singlestep_2d.png)

-Now, Imagen the power of this!
+Now, Imagine the power of this!
 You can keep adding sectors to make stairs, or bring the floor a little higher and ceiling a little lower, creating what would look like a window.

-Now let’s move to sub-sector, a sector is broken down to small pieces when building the BSP Tree.
+Now, let’s move to sub-sector, a sector is broken down into small pieces when building the BSP Tree.
 Those sub-sectors are "convex", which means no overlaping walls.
-This convex area are defined by segments of linedefs know as "seg".
+This convex area is defined by segments of linedefs known as "segs".

 ![Convex Segs](../img/subsectors.png)

-It is a very common that sub-sectors are represented as a polygon (a closed convex polygon), but the closed polygon part is not very acturate.
-Usually an extra side is added, and adding that extra line would help visualize which subsector the player is in.
-If you color segs you would end up with something like this
+It is very common that sub-sectors are represented as a polygon (a closed convex polygon), but the closed polygon part is not very accurate.
+Usually, an extra side is added and adding that extra line would help visualize which subsector the player is in.
+If you color the segs you would end up with something like this

 ![Segs](../img/segs.png)